samarrik/chunking/README.md

     - Figures depicting data from the experiments `results/figures/`

 ## Citation
-The evaluation dataset, chunkers, and some simple utils are sourced from the Chroma research team's chunking evaluation framework [1].
+The evaluation dataset, chunkers, and some simple utils were sourced from the Chroma research team's chunking evaluation framework [1].

 ## References